cw75/tiered-storage/README.md

 1. Download and install llvm and Clang.
 Clang is assumed to reside in `/usr/bin/`.
 2. Run `sh ./scripts/build_googletest.sh` to build Google Test.
 3. Run `sh ./scripts/build_googlebenchmark.sh` to build Google Benchmark.
 3. Download and install Intel TBB.
 For Mac OS X, run `brew install tbb`.
 For Ubuntu/Linux, run `apt-get install libtbb-dev`.
+Note that you may have to run the above commands with `sudo`.

 To build the library in debug mode, run `sh ./scripts/build_debug.sh`.<br />
 To build the library in release mode, run `sh ./scripts/build_release.sh`.